xqyet/PasswordEncryptionModel/README.md

 # Mini Password Encryption Manager

 ## Overview
 A Windows Forms application developed in C# to manage and securely store user credentials such as website URLs, usernames, and passwords.
-Allows users to generate random passwords and save and load encrypted credentials.
-Doesn't work yet :/
+Allows users to generate random passwords and save and load encrypted credentials. ***Doesn't work yet!!!!!***
 ## Features
 - **Store and Retrieve Passwords**: Users can store and retrieve passwords for various websites.
 - **Random Password Generator**: Built-in functionality to generate secure random passwords.